Skip to main content

 § 01 · what it does

-The chat surface is complete.
-Every listed capability is in v0.1.2 and works against a live loomcycle.
-No feature is described that is still in a branch.
+Every listed capability works against a live loomcycle today.
+Nothing described is still in a branch.

 Streamed output with tool calls + reasoning